wangyuy22/personal-website/content/home/projects.md

 weight = 20  # Order that this section will appear.

 title = "Projects"
-subtitle = "MIXTURE OF PERSONAL AND SCHOOL PROJECTS"
+subtitle = "PROGRAMMING AND DATA PROJECTS"

 [content]
   # Page type to display.
 E.g. project.